A graph coloring approach to family-based haplotype reconstruction: Abstract

 \section{Abstract}

-Edge Constrained Vertex Coloring (ECVC) problems are defined on a finite multigraph, their solutions are characterized, and a linear time algorithm is given for solving a $n$ ECVCs on the same underlying multigraph.
+Edge Constrained Vertex Coloring (ECVC) problems are defined on a finite multigraph, their solutions are characterized, and a linear time algorithm is given for solving $N$ ECVCs on the same underlying multigraph.
 Using ECVC problems we develop a novel family-based haplotype reconstruction method which has linear-time complexity in both number of markers and family size and has many other desirable properties.
+To do so, we define a multigraph given a genomic interval on which a family is recombination-free.